gnagarajan771/Selenium-Python-PageObjectModel-Project1/README.md

+This one of the capstone projects that was assigned to the GUVI Training Batch AT15.
-This is a Project Folder for "AT15 Project 1 -- Page Object Model(POM) using Selenium-Python Unittest Framework" The master branch contains the relevant project folders.
+Project 1 : Implement Page Object Model(POM) using Selenium-Python Unittest Framework

+The master branch contains the relevant project folders.

 Please see below for a brief description of the project folders:-